xopxe/ahsm/README.md

 }
 ```

-In the example states and transitions are arrays so the elements can be browsed by index, but you could give them descriptive names to ease browsing and reusing.
-As convention, you can also add a event table to publish the events the machine uses:
+In the example states and transitions are arrays so the elements can be browsed by index, but you could give them descriptive names to ease browsing, reusing and debug output.
+As convention, you can also add an event table to publish the events the machine uses:

 ```lua
 local cs = ahsm.state {